How to Make a Peppermint Candy Plate

 Start adding the next layer.

-Once again, sperate the candies slightly all the way around if they don’t fit perfectly.
-(I think it is highly unlikely they will fit perfectly anyway!)
+Once again, separate the candies slightly all the way around if they don’t fit perfectly.
+(It is doubtful that they will fit perfectly anyway!)

-Add the center piece.
-If this is too small you can break a piece and just insert it into the center.
+Add a candy in the center of the pan.
+If the space in the center is too small, you can break a piece and just insert it into the center.

 Place the pan on the center rack in a 350-degree oven.
-Bake for 6 – 10 minutes.
-Depending on your oven.
-Do not overbake them.
+Bake for 6-10 minutes, depending on your oven.
+Keep an eye on it, do not overbake them.

 This pan is even overbaked a bit.

-Let the candies cool completely and gently remove from the pan.
+Let the candies cool completely and gently remove them from the pan.

 I made a video highlighting how to make this adorable candy plate.